arts

 Literary agents face a 33% automation risk as AI reshapes manuscript evaluation (58% automation) and market analysis (72%).
 But contract negotiation — the skill that earns your commission — sits at just 22%.
 Here is what the data reveals.

-If you represent authors for a living, that number might make you uneasy.
-And the next number will not help: manuscript evaluation, the gateway task that determines which writers you take on, sits at 58% automation.
+If you represent authors for a living, you have probably already felt the platform shift.
+Submission tracking software now bundles AI-powered query letter triage.
+Manuscript evaluation tools quote you a "comp title" list in seconds.
+Even rights tracking systems can model foreign market demand from public sales data.
+The next number will not help: manuscript evaluation, the gateway task that determines which writers you take on, sits at 58% automation.
 [Fact] AI tools can already scan query letters, assess writing quality metrics, and compare manuscripts against bestseller patterns faster than any human reader.

 So is the literary agent heading for extinction?
 Not even close.
 And the reason comes down to one word: negotiation.